 - Bad "Bad Acting": Not averted so much as downplayed - he's better with a role of the two.
 "Brain's Song" even has him juggling two roles, narrator, stagehand, and carpenter duties.

 - Big Guy, Little Guy: Big Guy to Brain's Little Guy.
 Not any stronger than Brain, though.

 - Break the Cutie: The Christmas episode, The Halloween Episode, That Smarts and The Pink Candidate to name a few episodes.
 He can easily go from Plucky Comic Relief to Woobie under the right conditions.

 - Bumbling Sidekick: Though Brain clearly trusts him as an assistant, and they both think of it as a partnership/friendship anyway.

-- Cloudcuckoolander: In particular, he has a tendancy to bring up celebrities at random and he always replies to Brain's statements of "Are you pondering what I'm pondering" with a completely irrelevant question.
+- Cloudcuckoolander: In particular, he has a tendency to bring up celebrities at random and he always replies to Brain's statements of "Are you pondering what I'm pondering" with a completely irrelevant question.

 - A Dog Named "Dog": The less obvious version - "pinkie" is a term for a newborn mouse (or other rodent), due to their lack of fur at birth.

 - The Dragon: Generally The Lancer, as his Cloudcuckoolander status makes him a less than useful Dragon.